 This study abroad course counts for six credit hours.
 The credits are split into two sections, each taught by a different professor.
 The first one is HIST 3279: Conflict and Justice, which is three credit hours.
 The second is HIST 3186: History of Greek Material Culture, which is two credit hours.
 Then you receive one credit for attending the pre-departure class in the spring semester.
 You will also have a total of two tests during your trip and one presentation.
 For this presentation, you will be given a subject during the pre-departure course that you will learn about in Greece and present on the subject.
 You will also receive a study guide to help you, and will also have to do a daily journal to turn in to the professors as well.

-I asked Hibbs what her favorite place to visit was and she originally said the whole thing but then shared it was Nafplio, because it was much smaller and slower.
+I asked Hibbs what her favorite place to visit was and she originally said the whole thing but then shared it was Nafplion, because it was much smaller and slower.
 She described herself as not much of a city girl, so when they arrived at Athens she loved it, but loved Nafplion much more because “We could walk around without being bombarded with people and it made me feel like I was a part of the culture and the community it was really immersive in that way.”

-In Greece, if you want to give a tour of a museum or archeological site you must be a licensed tour guide.
+In Greece, if you want to give a tour of a museum or archeological site, you must be a licensed tour guide.
 This is a law, meaning if you are caught giving a tour without a license you could be arrested.
 Varela went to school and became a licensed tour guide so that way students could receive the best education.

 Studying abroad in Greece with Bruess and Varela is an opportunity you don’t want to miss.
 You get to travel around Greece with people who will become your closest friends and what feels like a family, and learn about Greek culture and create the memories of a lifetime.